jmacdotorg/plerd/README.md

 [Plerd has a homepage at its creator's website.](http://jmac.org/plerd)

+You can discuss or ask questions about Plerd at the `#plerd` channel on [Freenode IRC](http://freenode.net).
+Plerd's author and maintainer hangs out there as `jmac` and will gladly respond to queries sooner or later.

 ## See Plerd at work

 This software powers [Jason McIntosh's blog at jmac.org](http://blog.jmac.org), for which it was written.